 5. Fill light

-Umbrellas make great light modifiers for fill light in portrait photography to soften shadows in on a subject’s face, because the light they produce is soft and spreads very wide.
+Umbrellas make great light modifiers for fill light in portrait photography to soften shadows on a subject’s face, because the light they produce is soft and spreads very wide.

 How to use umbrella lighting for photography